 1. Vehicle Make/Model

 As with all car parts, it’s going to make a big difference in what type of vehicle you drive.
 Some vehicles are going to need low-cost wheel bearings, while others can be much more expensive.
-As we talked about earlier, some car models will have the ABS sensor and the entire wheel hub included in the wheel bearing, which will increase the cost of the wheel bearing itself.
+As I discussed earlier, some car models will have the ABS sensor and the entire wheel hub included in the wheel bearing, which will increase the cost of the wheel bearing itself.

 It will also affect the price based on how many wheel bearings need to be replaced.
 It’s not necessary to replace wheel bearings that aren’t worn, no matter what a mechanic tries to tell you.